ryanmimrie/Publications_2025_SARS-CoV-X-Emergence/README.md

 For the purposes of this example, the number of runs for each scenario, stored in parameters$model_iterations, has been set to 250.

 ### Expected Outcome
+This demo will print to console a summary of the key parameters of each scenario along with the number of emergence events and the number of trials.
+As this is a stochastic model, the exact number of emergences will vary between runs, but should be higher (~30) in scenario 1 than in scenario two (~2).

 ### Expected Runtime
 This script will typically take 5-10 minutes to run on modern hardware (~2-5 minutes for the initial Odin compilation and then 3-5 minutes for the 250 trials of two scenarios).